-At LPS, we know that the quality of instruction plays a key role in a student’s academic success, and that excellent teachers motivate students to strive for excellence.
-Our highly skilled and experienced, professional faculty takes an active interest in both developing dynamic curricular materials, and meeting the unique needs of all of our students.
+At LPS, we know that the quality of instruction plays a key role in a student’s individual academic success, and that excellent teachers motivate students to strive for excellence.
+Our highly skilled and experienced professional faculty takes an active interest in both developing dynamic curricular materials, and meeting the unique needs of international students.

 - Hold advanced professional degrees from elite U.S. universities, including Harvard, MIT, Boston College, and the University of Texas

 - Communicate passion for their subject matter

 - Engage students with highly interactive teaching methods

 - Have demonstrated success teaching international students and non-native speakers of English

 - Enjoy helping adolescents reach their educational goals

 Dr. Kim Winsor earned her Bachelor’s Degree at Gordon College and her Master’s Degree and Doctorate at Boston University.
 She started at LCA in 1980 and has served in a variety of roles including librarian and teacher of grades 6-12 before joining the administrative team.
 The Cultivating Inquiry program began as a result of her doctoral work.
 Dr. Winsor is an avid reader and is frequently invited to speak at conferences and conventions.
 Her professional interests include faith-infused learning, literacy, school leadership and curriculum.